compsci-apology/book/book.md

 1. Ref: Probably Approximately Correct, Leslie Valiant
 ### Numerous propertries attributed to AI systems really describe all self-aware agents
 1. An agent is self-aware if it makes use of a representation of itself, its environment, and its goals, and it can change this representation
+    1. An agent cannot be self aware if it does not contain a representation of itself
+    2. An agent's relationship to its environment is an integral part of itself, as its its goal
+    3. Any static representation of a dynamic system will drift out of alignment and fail to be accurate
 2. self-aware agents require convergent instrumental subgoals
     1. AI saftey researchers coined the term 'convergent instrumental subgoals' describing goals an advanced agent must have
         1. [The Superintelligent Will: Motivation and Instrumental Rationality in Advanced Artificial Agents](https://nickbostrom.com/superintelligentwill.pdf)